Top Free Financial Planning Apps & Softwares

 #2 – Reuters

 Reuters is a part of Reuters Group, PLC which provides financial data.
 Reuters is an international news agency that provides financial equity reports and data.
-It is a collaboration of thousands of journalist whose information is collated onto the Reuters website.
+It is a collaboration of thousands of journalists whose information is collated onto the Reuters website.
 The news is available on various topics ranging from Finance, Economics, Politics, Business, technology, et al. along with loads of valuable information on stocks, Indices, derivatives, world markets and crucial financial statements of various companies.

 On the market page of Reuters.com, you can find a lot of data pertaining to U.S Markets, European Markets, Asian Markets, Currencies, Stocks, Options, Futures, Indices, Bonds along with Earnings per Share and Dividends of globally renowned companies.